-- All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Headteacher (and DDSL and members of the safeguarding Team) will share information about a child on a 'need to know' basis to help maintain confidentiality. - Confidentiality is also addressed in this policy with respect to record-keeping below and allegations of abuse against staff in the section below.
+• All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children.

+- All staff must be aware that they cannot promise confidentiality in situations which might compromise a child's safety or wellbeing. - The Headteacher or DSL (and DDSLs) will share information about a child on a 'need to know' basis to help maintain confidentiality.